gazoy/garethoyston.github.io/content/publication/truimphs/index.md

 abstract: This paper discusses the truimphs of online education as well as some of the means to that can be undertaken to help achieve them.

 # Summary.
 An optional shortened abstract.
-summary: The paper discusses the truimphs of online eduaction.
+summary: The paper discusses the truimphs of online education.

 tags:
 - Triumphs of online education